Efficient Deep Learning-based Estimation of the Vital Signs on Smartphones: Proposed Methods

-Given an image sequence or a video taken from fingertips, MTVital estimates both HR and SpO2 in real-time.
+Given an image sequence or a video taken from fingertips, MEDVSE (Mobile-Efficient, Deep Learning-Based Vital Sign Estimation) can estimate HR, SpO2, and RR in real time.
 Our proposed network estimates vital signs in a fully convolutional manner.
-This results in a network with 4x fewer parameters than the conventional methods, which use a fully connected network after the convolutional layers.
+This results in a network with much fewer parameters than the conventional methods, which use a fully connected network after the convolutional layers.
 Moreover, having fewer parameters decreases the chance of over-fitting, which can be beneficial when having a small-sized dataset.
 The commonly used batch normalization layers are not used to further decrease the computational complexity.
-The proposed architecture eliminates the need for implementing handcrafted stages such as designing and applying bandpass filters.
-We propose three types of architectures shown in Fig \ref{fig:model_archs}.
-The first architecture is a stack of 1D convolutional layers followed by a global average pooling (GAP) layer that produces the vital sign of interest (Heart rate or SpO2).
+The proposed architectures eliminate the need for implementing pre-processing steps on the device's native development framework, which might introduce some overheads.
+We propose four types of architectures shown in Fig \ref{fig:model_archs}.
+The first architecture is a stack of 1D convolutional layers followed by a global average pooling (GAP) layer that produces the vital sign of interest (Heart rate, SpO2 or respiratory rate).
 The second one, Residual FCN, is deeper and adds residual connections to the normal convolutional layers.
-The last model, named DCT, first applies a Discrete Cosine Transformation (DCT) to the input PPG signal and removes the unwanted coefficients corresponding to the un-related frequencies.
+The third model, named DCT, first applies a Discrete Cosine Transformation (DCT) to the input PPG signal and filters un-related frequencies.
 Afterward, a series of convolutional layers learn the mapping to the desired vital sign.
 The transformation and coefficient filtering procedures are implemented in the model itself and can be directly deployed to other platforms without the need for re-implementation of these steps in other platform-specific programming languages.
+The last model, is a convnext-based architecture \cite{liu2022convnet}, in which a series of modified convnext blocks are stacked on top of each other.
+We simply remove the "Layer Scale" and "Drop Path" operations.
 In order to compare the performance of these methods against the conventional architectures, which use fully connected layers as the prediction heads, a base model is also implemented.
 The base model has a series of 1D convolutional layers followed by batch normalization as well as a fully connected network after the feature extraction phase.
-The experiments clearly show that the best-performing architecture is the fully convolutional ones.
-More detailed results are discussed in section \ref{section_exp_res}.